 5. Your utility bills and your rent must be up to date in payment.

 6. If you are six or more months pregnant, then please apply when you are ready to return to work after your child’s birth.

 7. If you are going through any bankruptcy proceedings then please wait until that is completed.
 Similarly, if you had a car in an accident which was totaled and that car was being financed we need to see that the insurance company has completely paid off that car note or see that you are still paying on the loan as you remain responsible to pay until the car is paid off.

 8. You must be able to show that you presently have enough net monthly income, from employment wages, to afford a used vehicle.
 If you are earning in the range of minimum wage then we may not be able to assist as this pay rate will not allow you to afford the expenses associated with a used vehicle.

 B. $50-$100.00 to go toward your savings each month for future car repairs or maintenance.

-C. Car insurance - In Detroit, it usually ranges from $280-$400 per month depending on your driving record, age, whether you had insurance recently, where you live etc. If you have any questions regarding how much insurance will cost you, then get a cost estimate on a 2006 Pontiac and VIN 2G2WP552261252704.
+C. Car insurance -Basic no fault coverage usually ranges anywhere from $180.00 - $275.00 per month depending on your driving record, age, whether you had insurance recently, your Zip Code etc. If you have any questions regarding how much insurance will cost you, then get a cost estimate on a 2006 Pontiac and VIN 2G2WP552261252704.
 This will provide you a good idea of the insurance cost for the type of car we purchase for our clients.

 D. You must be independent and living on your own and fully paying all routine living expenses/bills including full rent and utilities etc. You can't be living in a temporary living situation with low rent/no utility bills etc. Your name must be on the lease or mortgage agreement.